jigarius/drall/README.md

     drall exec:drush --drall-group=GROUP core:status --field=site

+If `--drall-group` is not set, then the Drall uses the environment variable `DRALL_GROUP`, if it is set.

 ## Site groups

 Drall allows you to group your sites so that you can run commands on these